spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 <img src="/public/images/query.png" width="500"/>

 **Limitations and query functionalities**
-* There are some limitations when building a query for oData service, for example: no hierarchies and no structures allowed
+* There are some limitations when building a query for oData service, for example: no multiple hierarchies and no additional structures allowed
 * Majority of functionalities, such as: currency conversion, display settings and conditions, are processed correctly (see SAP note [2367553](https://launchpad.support.sap.com/#/notes/2367553) ODataQuery features and limitation).

 **Query variables**